conducive333/spreadsheet-memory-benchmarking/datagen/README.md

 1. Create a file named `config` (no extension) in the root directory of the entire project (i.e. the directory where requirements.txt is).
 The config file should have the following fields:
     - `INST`  : The name of the class to use.
     - `PATH`  : Specifies where to create the datasets.
-    - `RAND`  : The seed to use when generating random values.
+    - `SEED`  : The seed to use when generating random values.
 If left empty, then sheets will be filled with the same placeholder value (currently set to 1).
     - `XLSX`  : If true, creates `.xlsx` spreadsheets.
 Otherwise, creates `.ods` spreadsheets.
     - `STEP`  : The number of rows to increment by on the next iteration.
     - `ROWS`  : The starting number of rows.